valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in scripts: yes
 * Available in functions: yes

-This function enables handling runtime errors raised by the Redis server.
+This function enables handling runtime errors raised by the Valkey server.
 The `server.pcall()` function  behaves exactly like [`server.call()`](#server.call), except that it:

 * Always returns a reply.